Girianiket/HR-Analytics-Dashboard-PowerBI/README.md

 Design & Formatting – Use a dark/red gradient background

 Adjust color themes and align visuals neatly for a professional look.

+## PROJECTS INSIGHTS :-

+The HR Analytics Dashboard provides valuable insights into employee performance and retention.
+The analysis shows that the company has a high attrition rate of 16.1%, with the majority of employees leaving between the ages of 26 and 35.
+Most of the attrition occurs among employees earning below 5K, indicating that salary is a major factor influencing turnover.
+Employees from Life Sciences and Medical backgrounds have the highest attrition percentage, while Sales Executives and Laboratory Technicians are the roles most affected.
+Additionally, attrition is highest within the first two years of employment, suggesting a need for better onboarding and engagement strategies.

+## FINAL CONCLUSION :-

+In conclusion, the organization should focus on improving compensation packages, providing career growth opportunities for mid-level employees, and strengthening early employee engagement programs.
+Implementing these measures will help improve employee performance, enhance job satisfaction, and significantly reduce overall attrition rates.